needle-mirror/com.unity.cloud.identity/Documentation~/use-case-customize-pkce-authentication.md

         }
     ```

-### Inject your CustomPkceConfigurationProvider instance in the CompositeAuthenticator constructor parameters
+### Inject the CustomPkceConfigurationProvider instance in the CompositeAuthenticator constructor parameters

 Modify the `PlatformServices` class by adding the `CustomPkceConfigurationProvider` script in the `CompositeAuthenticator` constructor parameters.